effekt-lang/effekt/README.md

 Maybe most importantly, effect checking becomes almost trivial, while supporting many use cases of effect polymorphism.

-## Possible Language Extensions
-There are many possible language extensions to grow Effekt into a GPL.
-When considering extensions, we need to check against our top one priority: simplicity.
-Are they really necessary?
-Do they work with the second class notion of blocks?

-- ~val binding (without polymorphism!) -- should be easy~ (implemented)
-- ~mutable variables, local control flow (branching, loops) -- should be easy~ (implemented)
-- ~algebraic data types, pattern matching -- should be easy as long as constructors can only store values, no blocks~ (draft implemented)
-- ~local function definitions -- while requiring FULL annotation of arguments. local functions can "close" over arguments / blocks.
-This is fine, since they are themselves not first class.~ (implemented)
-- multi arity returns
-- ~built in "show" and "equality"~ (implemented)
-- type classes?
-Ad hoc polymorphism? overloading?

 ## Usage

+### Preliminaries
+You need to have the following software installed to build and use Effekt:

+- java and maven
+- sbt
+- node and npm

 ### REPL
 To start the REPL just clone the repository and enter `sbt run`.
-Checkout the `examples/` folder for a examples demonstrating features of the Effekt language.
+Checkout the `examples/` folder for examples demonstrating features of the Effekt language.

 ### Compiling
 To compile Effekt sources to JavaScript, provide the `--compile` flag.
 For example: